Brooklyn Bridge struck by Mexican navy training ship, 19 injured

 Mayor Eric Adams said four people were seriously injured and 277 were on board when the vessel collided with the bridge just before 8:30 p.m. on the East River.

 Police were urging people to avoid the area around the Brooklyn Bridge, including the South Street Seaport in Manhattan and DUMBO in Brooklyn because of the collision.
-The bridge was shut down to traffic, but has since reopened.
+The bridge had been temporarily shut down to traffic, but has since reopened.

 Ship crashes into Brooklyn Bridge